MastooraTurkmen/svelte-my-project/README.md

 # About My Project

-> To start app, write your name on blank :)
+> To start the app, write your name blank :)
-> Select one option to show next result =)
+> Select one option to show the next result =)

 ![Alt text](Screenshot.png)